 Generally, if a person does not consume enough water and fluids, especially during hotter days, it can result in dehydration, regardless of their age.
 Also, if one engages in vigorous exercise, they must consume a lot of water; otherwise, they may be at risk of dehydration.

 Thankfully, you can receive some respite from mild and moderate dehydration by drinking lots of water and fluids.
 However, severe cases of dehydration would require immediate medical attention.

 One can begin to experience dehydration if one loses more body water and body fluids than their body can receive and retain.
 This condition is usually heightened if the person is already experiencing any disorders associated with body water or fluid loss.

 Some common causes include diarrhea, gastroenteritis with vomiting, uncontrolled diabetes, profuse sweating during hot weather, etc.

 Dehydration can also occur if one is unable to get enough drinking water.
-Older disabled persons living alone, stranded travelers, and other persons in similar circumstances are susceptible to dehydration as a result of such unfortunate predicament.
+Older disabled persons living alone, stranded travelers, and other persons in similar circumstances are susceptible to dehydration as a result of such an unfortunate predicament.

 Below are five of the most common causes of dehydration.

-It’s normal for the body to lose water daily by peeing, sweating, pooping, saliva, tears, and even breathing.
+It’s normal for the body to lose water daily by peeing, sweating, pooping, producing saliva, shedding tears, and even breathing.
 Usually, the lost fluids are replaced as you drink and eat foods that contain sufficient amounts of water and fluids.
 If your body loses too much water and you don’t replenish it by drinking enough, you can get dehydrated.